 A Governor, Mr Leech is also a director of Crusaider First Aid.
-The academy trust obtained first aid training from Crusaider First Aid in the year at a cost of \pounds 1,400 (2021 - \pounds 300).
+The academy trust obtained first aid training from Crusaider First Aid in the year at a cost of £985 (2022 - \pounds 1,400).
 No amounts were outstanding at the year end.

-Mrs V Davin's daughter is employed by the Trust as a teacher.
-All appointments were made in open competition and Mrs Davin was not involved in the decision-making process regarding the appointment.
+Mr L Johnston's wife is employed by the Trust as a learning mentor.
+All appointments were made in open competition and M Johnston was not involved in the decision-making process regarding the appointment.
 The staff are paid within the normal salary scale for the roles they carry out and receive no special treatment as a result of their relationship to a Governor.